COVID Policy 2023

 If your campers have not yet received their COVID-19 vaccine and/or booster, please plan accordingly to ensure they receive them at least two weeks prior to the start of camp.

 Pre-Arrival and Testing

-We also highly encourage campers to take a rapid COVID-19 test no more than 24 hours prior to arrival.
+We are requiring campers to take an antigen COVID-19 test in the morning of the first day of camp, before bus pick-up.
+Please bring photo evidence of a negative test at bus drop-off.
 This is to avoid a trip to camp that results in needing to be turned away.
 We suggest the following in the 1-2 weeks before arrival to ensure COVID-19, or any other infections, do not accompany anyone to camp:

 - Minimize potential exposures, especially outside your immediate family